 Make sure to research the power supply you want to upgrade to.
 It would be best to verify that it’s from a reputable dealer.
 If you don’t, you risk running into problems later on.

-While it can be tempting to snatch up a cheap deal on a power supply, make sure you know what you’re purchasing.
+While snatching up a cheap deal on a power supply can be tempting, ensure you know what you’re purchasing.

 The lowered cost can come with potential issues in the future.
 They can even cause safety problems.